 Some students may be required to take the Peirce College placement exams.
-Thus, resulting in taking Developmental Education courses.
 Please refer to the Placement policy, which appears in this section.

 Each re-admitted student will confer with an Academic Advisor to discuss the student's academic schedule.
 The student will return to the College under the most current degree Program Requirements & Electives and College policies.